Freight Broker/Agent Training

 The difference between a freight broker and a freight agent is the licensure.
 A freight broker will be licensed through the Federal Motor Carrier Safety Administration (FMCSA), and a freight broker is legally liable for the cargo.
 A freight broker agent is not licensed or liable.
 The freight agent is more on the sales side of this field and will often sell for the freight broker.

-This online course will go into detail about the differences between a career as a freight broker agent or a freight broker to help you decide what direction is best for you.
+This online freight agent and freight broker training course will go into detail about the differences between a career as a freight agent or a freight broker to help you decide what direction is best for you.

 The freight broker works within the company to manage the day-to-day tasks required to move goods from place to place.
 They hire carriers and monitor financial aspects such as invoicing, paying agents, and monitoring credit.
 The government may require additional fees and paperwork for a brokerage license, but not for becoming a freight agent.